Calculator

 Unlike weeks or days, months have variable lengths ranging from 28 to 31 days.
 This makes month-based calculations more complex.
 When calculating "3 months ago," the calculator typically goes back to the same day number in the month three months prior.
 For example, 3 months before October 21 is July 21.
 If the day doesn't exist in the target month (like February 31), the date adjusts to the last valid day of that month (February 28 or 29).

-Why Month Lengths Vary
+Why Month Lengths Vary: A Historical Perspective

 Month Lengths and Characteristics